jrladd/CIS241/assignments/_posts/2022-11-10-final-report.md

 - Provide one or two paragraphs concluding about the data: what does it tell us, what are the limitations to this data/model, and what is one future direction you could envision for future data analysts or data collectors?
 - Find at least one secondary reference that is relevant to or supports your insights, and cite it in this section.
 You may cite a reference by linking directly to it in your markdown `[text here](link here)`, and listing the full citation below the conclusions section.
 Please ask me if you aren’t sure how to cite references.

+[^1]: You can get an exported HTML file *with* code by exporting in the normal way.
+To export an HTML file *without* code, you'll use the Terminal feature in Jupyter notebook.
+Navigate to the correct subfolder with `cd` and use the following command to export your notebook: `jupyter nbconvert --to html --no-input YourFile.ipynb`.
+Once the HTML file shows up in your Jupyter file browser, you can right-click to download it.